New Irish Republican Army: Actions

 In December 2017, MI5 said that Northern Ireland has the highest level of terrorist activity of anywhere in Europe with attacks being disrupted weekly.
 Over 250 seizures, thwarted attacks, and counter-terrorist operations are reported to have been undertaken by British security services.

 The group remained active in 2018, with it and the Continuity IRA claiming they have no plans to announce a ceasefire along the lines of that of the ONH.
 However, both groups have suffered major setbacks and inactivity due to feuding and heavy police intervention, and have likewise often failed to commit successful attacks due to antiquated equipment and member inexperience.

-In July 2018 the New IRA claimed responsibility for a spate of gun and bomb attacks at police officers during the riots in Derry.
+In July 2018 the New IRA claimed responsibility for a spate of gun and bomb attacks on police officers during the riots in Derry.

 On 19 January 2019, there was a car bomb attack at the Bishop Street Courthouse in Derry, for which the New IRA are the "main line of enquiry".
 Four men were arrested in connection with the bombing.
 The following month, two men were shot in the city of Derry, in what was described as a "paramilitary attack" by New IRA members.

 On 5 March 2019 at around 12:00 pm three explosive devices were found in packages that were found in Jiffy bags at Waterloo station and City Airport in London, as well as a separate package found nearby Heathrow Airport.
-It is suspected that the New IRA is behind the attack because of several postage stamps on all of the packages that can be traced to Irish post offices.
 MI5 warned that the possibility of Republicans being behind the suspicious packages as "possible".
-Also on 5 March, a parcel bomb was found in the Store Room of the University of Glasgow at around 11:40 am.
+Also on 5 March, a parcel bomb was found in the store room of the University of Glasgow at around 11:40 am.
 The West Blocks of the university were evacuated by the police and the bomb was safely detonated under a controlled explosion by a bomb disposal unit.
 Nobody was injured.
 On 11 March 2019, it was reported that a group stylising themselves as the IRA claimed to be behind the explosive devices, stating that they had sent 5 devices, but only 4 had been discovered.
 The fifth device was discovered on 22 March in a postal sorting office in the Irish city of Limerick.
 The device was addressed to Charing Cross railway station in central London.